saylerb/mac-playbook/README.md

 * Must enable "Applications in terminal may access clipboard" in iTerm2

 ## TODO
-* Add a passphrase to the ssh-keygen
 * Add ssh-key to ssh-agent
-* Remove git setup from playbook, rely on dotfiles repo
 * Use uri module instead of curl for github key
 * Add ability to ask for sudo password at beginning of run
 * Vim plugin installation